peter88213/nvhelp-en/source/view_menu.rst

    is behind the work phase defined in the `Book properties
    <book_view.html#writing-pogress>`__.

 Large toolbar icons
 ~~~~~~~~~~~~~~~~~~~

 By default, the icon size is 16x16 pixels.
-If *Large toolbar icons* is
+If the *Large toolbar icons*
-checked, 24x24 icons are used after the next program startup.
+checkbox is ticked, 24x24 icons are used after the next program startup.

 .. note::
    This applies not only to the toolbar, but also to all other